What should be taught in a classical preschool?

 The 20th-Century Children’s Book Treasury: Picture Books and Stories to Read Aloud includes these stories and more.
 It’s the perfect read-aloud for the year.

-A curiosity it will take a lifetime to fulfill.
+A curiosity that will take a lifetime to fulfill.